Ausangate Trek Tinqui 5 Days/ 4 Nights

 • Non-disposable canteen (Nalgene type) and water for the first morning

-• We advise you to bring water sterilizing tablets in case you collect water from streams
+• We advise you to bring water sterilising tablets in case you collect water from streams

 • Your own medical kit with any special medications that you might require